LING 615 Advanced Morphology and Syntax

 Language Practice Assignments (10)

-The Language Practice Assignments which follow up on notions discussed in the modules comprise 2 parts: General Set Problems and Challenge Problem Sets.
-While the General Set Problems help students to consolidate their understanding of the concepts learned, the Challenge Problems Sets give them the opportunity to sharpen their critical skills by questioning claims made in the module.
+The Language Practice Assignments, which follow up on notions discussed in the modules, comprise 2 parts: general set problems and challenge problem sets.
+While the general set problems help the student to consolidate his/her understanding of the concepts learned, the challenge problems sets give the student the opportunity to sharpen critical skills by questioning claims made in the module.
 Each critique/assessment should conform to the standards of scholarly writing following APA style.

 Quiz: Exams (2)